4TUResearchData-Carpentries/workshop_notes/Lesson3.md

 #### 1. Connect to GitHub via SSH [ 10 min]

+> Ask participants using Windows not to start Git Bash clicking on the desktop icon, as they did in Lesson 1.
+Instead,

+* use the app menu (the Windows logo)
+* pick up Git Bash from the list
+* launch Git Bash with the option **Run as administrator** available from the drop-down submenu.
+The participants need to type in their credentials as local administrators.
+This gain authority to have SSH installing its own features in their laptop next.
+Take note: at their first `git push`, Git might complain about a mismatch between the credentials of local and global administrator.
+The warning itself suggests another Git command as the remedy to this impasse.

 > Ask participants to test the connection with:

 ```shell
 ssh -T git@github.com
 ```

+The message for a successful outcome is friendly and plain.
+Ask participants whether git@github.com has welcomed them.

 > GitHub requires authentification via SSH to do pulls an pushes, but not for cloning. **Use illustrations** to explain what a SSH connection entitles.